 Projects include working with the Bolivian Ministry of Education to embed media literacy into the national curricula and the Fundo Spotlight, which partners with FPP to support investigative journalism projects at the community level.
 Our core strategy is to empower and enable local partners to directly and indirectly lobby and influence policy actors and decision-makers.

 In Zimbabwe, the European Journalism Centre supports strengthens and supports journalists’ abilities to act as the watchdogs of society and keep the powerful accountable.
-To that end, the European Journalism Centre supports The Source, the country’s first all-digital independent financial news service, which regularly focuses its reporting on corruption in the business community.

 In Tanzania, the European Journalism Centre partners with TMF to provide ground-breaking data journalism skills, while in Senegal, the European Journalism Centre partners with E-jicom to raise journalism ethics and professional standards among the media community with focused efforts on fact-checking.